PolarisMeetThePastor/PolarisMeetThePastor.github.io/faq.md

 Q: What's next?<br>
 A: We have a whole page dedicated to the next steps.
 Please click here to read more.
 <br><br>

+Q: Who can I talk to if I want to know more?
+A: The Board of Directors or the Pastoral staff would love to hear from you.
+Please see us or feel free to email us at
+#INSERT EMAIL ADDRESS